 - 2. Stir in spaghetti sauce and tomatoes.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Drain macaroni.

 - 3. In a small bowl, combine egg and ricotta cheese.
-In each of two greased 13x9-in. baking dishes, layer a fourth of each of the following: macaroni, meat sauce, ricotta mixture, cheddar and mozzarella cheeses.
+In each of two greased 13x9-in. baking dishes, layer a fourth of each of the following: macaroni, meat sauce, ricotta mixture, cheddar and mozzarella.
 Repeat layers.
 Top with green onions.